nss-evening-cohort-3/saving-variables-individual-assignment-complikatyed/README.md

 ## Challenges

 The following are optional and stretch goals for those who finish this exercise early and want to move to greater heights.
-These Challenges are not required and can be completed in any order.
+These challenges are not required and can be completed in any order.

 ### Better `show all` read-out